coughingmouse/Korean-Romanization/README.md

 Because Old Korean is used by some people, and this system is for (almost) everyone.

-* Why are not all the Old Koreans letters here?

-Because I don't want to spend more time here.
-Honestly, the existing vowels may not be so reliable either.

 * Why is there an addon for the archaic "s" but none for tense pronunciations?

 This is not a spelling reform.